jmininger/svmkit-yellowstone-grpc-demo/README.md

 3. Build the vixen-stream docker image

+This builds the docker image for running your custom vixen-stream server

 ```
 % cd vixen-server
 % docker build -t vixen-server .
 % docker save vixen-server:latest| gzip >> vixen-server.tar.gz

+% mv vixen-server.tar.gz ../
+% cd ..
 ```
+You have now created a `vixen-server.tar.gz` file.
+Use this path when setting the `vixen:docker-payload` config value.

 4. Set pulumi config
 Use `pulumi config set <key:val>` to set the following configuration values: